willkroboth/ConfigCommands/README.md

 ```
 This section determines the arguments that the command takes in.
 If this section is empty, the command won't have any arguments.
 Each argument needs a `name` and `type`, and may have additional parameters added based on the type.
 Each argument should have a unique name.
 If not, the command will fail to register.
 Note that two arguments are added by default, `<sender>` and `<commandIndex>`, so those names cannot be used.

 In this case, the echo command has 1 argument: `{name=<string>, type=String, subtype=greedy}`.
 The name is `<string>`, and this is how this argument will be referenced in the commands.
 The type is `String`, so this argument will take in text.
 This argument has an additional parameter, subtype, which has the value `greedy`.
 In the case of the type String, this makes the argument input all remaining text in the command.
-You can read more about argument types and their parameters in the argument documentation.
+You can read more about argument types and their parameters in the [plugin description](/Plugin%20Description.md).

 ### Short and Full Description
 ```yml